Fahd-Har/CW2025/README.md

     8. Added `onRisingRowEvent()` to handle the timer tick.
 This method fetches the current level, and checks for immediate game over, and updates the view.
     9. The `onRisingRowEvent()` now only runs if game mode is hard or extreme.
 Does not run on normal mode.
     10. Now checks in the `onDownEvent()` method if player reaches the number of removed lines, level up pop up occurs.
+    11. Added the method `getFinalGameStats()` to package the game's final score, level, lines, time, and the active GameMode into a new HighscoreEntry object upon game over.

 - **Main.java**